wso2/docs-updates/en/docs/updates/overview.md

 ## How to update your WSO2 products?

-<b>Update Tool</b> client delivers hotfixes and updates seamlessly on top of to the product pack.
+<b>Update Tool</b> client delivers hotfixes and updates seamlessly on top of the product pack.
 The Update
 Tool is available in each product release distribution and is located at <code>`<product-home>/bin`</code> directory.